 - Take showers instead of baths.
 Baths use more water than a typical shower.
 If your shower has a single hand control or shut-off valve, turn off the flow while soaping or shampooing.

 - Don’t use the toilet as a wastebasket.
-Paper, tissues and other small items belong in the wastebasket.
+“Disposable” wipes, dental floss, tampons, paper towels, condoms and other small items belong in the wastebasket.
+Flushing such items can cause damage to your plumbing and County sewer lines.
+And flushing medications can ultimately contaminate drinking water supplies.

 - Check for leaks in pipes, hoses, faucets and couplings.